NCAS-CMS/epoc/docs/ensemble_member.md

    * You will need to run with [cylc 8](https://cms.ncas.ac.uk/cylc8/).
 Set `export CYLC_VERSION=8` on puma2.
    * To start the suite, run `cylc vip` from the `roses/<suite-id>` directory.
    * Launch the tui with `cylc tui <suite-id>`.
-   * We need to manually hold the second cycle.
-Wait until you see the second cycle appear in the tui, then select the coupled tasks and "hold".
+   * We need to manually hold the suite so it doesn't run too far ahead.
+Keep an eye on the suite until you see the second cycle appear in the tui, then select the `coupled` task and "hold".
+A pause symbol of two lines should appear next to this task.
-   * Once the first cycle has complete, get Dan to check the data before releasing.
+   * Once the first cycle has completed, get Dan to check the data.
 9. Continue the run when ready.
    * Set `JDMA` to `true`, then reload to pick up the changes with `cylc vr <suite-id>`.
 The jdma task should start automatically.
    * Release the held coupled task.